QED1224/Toontown-Resources/Guide.md

 ## How was the C.F.O. reward chosen? <a name="cfo-1"></a>

 Both the overall type (i.e., Toon-up) and the subtype (i.e., +80) of the Unite were selected at random.
-As soon as Mata Hairy's first cutscene began, the reward was generated.

 ## How did the C.F.O. choose which toon to attack? <a name="cfo-2"></a>